Virtuoso (video game): Plot

-Development and release
+Development

 Virtuoso was produced by the British studio MotiveTime, a branch of Elite Systems.
 The game was conceived as a "true multimedia product" that marries the gaming and music industries, which the company believed were on "rapidly converging paths," according to an Elite spokesperson.
-Versions were created for PC and the 3DO Interactive Multiplayer while the project was led by Andrew "Andy" Williams.
+Versions were created for MS-DOS and 3DO while the project was led by Andrew "Andy" Williams.
 Development began with the game as a 3D action game with "platform overtones" rather than as a third-person shooter.
 An early interactive camera system was devised that followed behind the player character.
 Williams claimed that the team had a particular rockstar in mind when considering who to digitize for the main protagonist, but did not reveal who it was.
 The same anti-aliasing digitization tool had been used in Twisted: The Game Show.

+Release

-Virtuoso was released for PC in late 1994 in Europe by Elite and in North America by Nova Spring, an arm of Vic Tokai.
+Virtuoso was released for MS-DOS in late 1994 in Europe by Elite and in North America by Nova Spring, an arm of Vic Tokai.
 The 3DO version was published in 1995 again in Europe by Elite and in North America by Data East.
 A Japanese release of the 3DO edition was handled by Imagineer on September 1, 1995.
-A port for the Atari Jaguar CD was in development by Williams Brothers Developments and planned to be published by Telegames.
+A port for the Jaguar CD was in development by Williams Brothers Developments and planned to be published by Telegames.
 It was originally slated for a spring/summer 1995 release and later planned for a Q2 1995 release.
-However, Telegames UK president Pete Mortimer stated in an e-mail exchange with website CyberRoach that work on the port and other upcoming titles from the company for the Atari Jaguar platform were suspended after sales of previous titles published by them were not profitable.
-When asked if he thought Telegames held onto the license for years due to a royalties dispute with Elite, the latter company's Steve Wilcox responded, "I’m sure any terms that may have been discussed would have been 'commercially reasonably'."
+However, Telegames UK president Pete Mortimer stated in an e-mail exchange with website CyberRoach that work on the port and other upcoming games from the company for the Jaguar were suspended after sales of previous titles published by them were not profitable.
+When asked if he thought Telegames held onto the license for years due to a royalties dispute with Elite, the latter company's Steve Wilcox responded, "I'm sure any terms that may have been discussed would have been 'commercially reasonably'."

 Reception and legacy

 Virtuoso received largely negative reviews.
-Next Generation gave two stars out of five to the PC version of the game; the magazine was critical of its gameplay and called it a Doom clone without the first person perspective or fun.
+Next Generation gave two stars out of five to the MS-DOS version of the game; the magazine was critical of its gameplay and called it a Doom clone without the first person perspective or fun.

 Electronic Gaming Monthlys Seanbaby placed it as number 5 in his "20 worst games of all time" feature.
 The Sydney Morning Herald ranked it number 25 among its "100 worst games ever."
 Hyper listed it as the fourth worst game ever among 25 titles.
 PC Gamer called it the 11th worst PC game of all time and listed both the UK and North American covers among the worst box art.